Ashland (OH) Municipal Court

 Court staff cannot provide you with an opinion about what might happen with your case.

 Court staff cannot advise you as to the procedures used in another court or in another government office.
-For example, court staff cannot advise you as to the procedures used by the Ohio Bureau of Motor Vehicles (BMV) or how you would file a small claims case in Richland County.
+For example, court staff cannot advise you as to the procedures used by the Ohio Bureau of Motor Vehicles (BMV), how you would file a small claims case in Richland County, Ohio, or how you would file a divorce in the Ashland County Common Pleas Court.
 However, court staff may be able to refer you to the proper court or government office.

 Court staff cannot talk to the magistrate or to the judge on your behalf.